-An outline answer is presented in terms of construction kits: the Fundamental (physical) Construction Kit (the FCK), and a variety of "concrete", "abstract" and "hybrid" Derived Construction Kits (DCKs). that together are conjectured to explain how evolution is possible, including evolution of mathematicians.
+A schematic answer to how natural selection can produce such diverse results is presented in terms of construction kits: the Fundamental (physical) Construction Kit (the FCK), and a variety of "concrete", "abstract" and "hybrid" Derived Construction Kits (DCKs). that together are conjectured to explain how evolution is possible, including evolution of mathematical abilities in humans and other animals, though many details are still unknown.
 The FCK and its relations to DCKs are crudely depicted below in Figures FCK and DCK.
-Inspired by ideas in [Kant 1781], construction kits are also offered as providing Biological/Evolutionary foundations for core parts of mathematics, including mathematical facts used by evolution long before there were human mathematicians.
-At a later stage evolution also produced meta-construction kits: construction kits that are able to create, modify or combine construction kits.
+Inspired by ideas in [Kant 1781], construction kits are also offered as providing Biological/Evolutionary foundations for core parts of mathematics, including mathematical structures used by evolution long before there were human mathematicians.

-Note on ''Making Possible'': "X makes Y possible" as used here does not imply that if X does not exist then Y is impossible, only that one route to existence of Y is via X. Other things can also make Y possible, e.g., an alternative construction kit.
+Note on "Making Possible": "X makes Y possible" as used here does not imply that if X does not exist then Y is impossible, only that one route to existence of Y is via X. Other things can also make Y possible, e.g., an alternative construction kit.
 So "makes possible" is a relation of sufficiency, not necessity.
-The exception is the case where X is the FCK - the Fundamental Construction Kit - since all concrete constructions must start from it (in this universe?).
+The exception is the case where X is the FCK - the Fundamental Construction Kit - since all concrete constructions must start from it (in this universe -- alternative "possible" universes based on different fundamental construction kits will not be considered here).
 If Y is abstract, there need not be something like the FCK from which it must be derived.
 The space of abstract construction kits may not have a fixed "root".
 However, the abstract construction kits that can be thought about by physically implemented thinkers may be constrained by a future replacement for the Church-Turing thesis, based on later versions of ideas presented here.

-Although my questions about explaining possibilities arise in the overlap between philosophy and science [Sloman 1978,Ch.2], I am not aware of any philosophical work that explicitly addresses the theses discussed here, though there seem to be examples of potential overlap, e.g. [Bennett 2011,Wilson 2015].
+Although my questions about explaining possibilities arise in the overlap between philosophy and science [Sloman 1978, Ch.2], I am not aware of any philosophical work that explicitly addresses the hypotheses presented and used here, though there seem to be examples of potential overlap, e.g. [Bennett 2011, Wilson 2015, [Dennett 1995]].